-INSTITUTE CONGOLAIS POUR LA CONSERVATION DE LA NATURE (ICCN) OF THE DRC the DRC.
+INSTITUTE CONGOLAIS POUR LA CONSERVATION DE LA NATURE (ICCN) OF THE DRC

+The ICCN is the semi-autonomous government authority charged with the management of protected areas in the DRC.
 The mandate of the ICCN is to control and patrol these protected areas, to collect and analyse data from the field and to facilitate tourism possibilities where possible.
 We began our work with the ICCN in Garamba National Park in 2005 under the leadership of Pasteur Cosma Wilungala.